THE MUSE (MUSAN)

 Mats Strandberg

-Divorced crime writer Hedda Strömberg can no longer write.
-Financial ruin is closing in on her and her eight-year-old son Hugo.
-She must find inspiration again.
-Now.
-It feels like a lifeline when her successful colleague, David Ridings, invites her to his family’s summer house.
-Far from the routines of daily life, perhaps her imagination can finally flow freely again.
+Divorced author Hedda Strömberg is unable to write, and financial ruin is closing in on her and her eight-year-old son Hugo.
+Hedda simply must find inspiration again, and at first it feels like a lifeline when her successful colleague and friend, David Ridings, invites her to his family’s summer house.
+Hedda hopes that she will be able to get back to her writing once she leaves the worries of her every-day life behind.

 The “summer house” turns out to be the grand Villa Thamyris, a sprawling mansion that, in the late 19th century, served as an important hub for the cultural elite of its time.
-During her stay, Hedda struggles against the paralyzing envy that David Ridings always stirs in her.
-The magnificent house and its inhabitants remind her of everything she lacks.
+Once there, Hedda struggles against the paralysing envy that David Ridings and his illustrious family stirs in her; the magnificent house and its inhabitants remind her of everything she lacks.
 The family possesses both wealth and cultural capital, rooted in generations of privilege.

-At Villa Thamyris, Hedda finds her inspiration.
-Writing feels magical again.
-But she also discovers that the imposing brick walls hide dark secrets.
-Creativity has a steep price, and everything comes to a head when Hedda’s son arrives just in time for the Midsummer celebration.
+Creativity has a steep price, and everything comes to a head when Hedda’s son arrives just in time for the Midsummer’s Eve.

 Mats Strandberg returns with the unmistakable blend of horror and razor-sharp contemporary insights that has already captivated readers of Blood Cruise, The Home, and The Conference.